 1–1.5 years old: gross motor skill development

-Gross motor skill development allows babies to exercise their balance, coordination, and large muscles.
-These abilities will help your little one master certain movements, such as sitting, crawling, walking, running, climbing, and jumping.
-Developing gross motor skills is also an important step toward developing fine motor skills.
+Gross motor skill development allows your toddler to improve their balance and coordination and use their larger muscles.
+These abilities help them to master activities like sitting, crawling, and moving on all fours.
+Later, they help with walking, running, climbing, jumping, and more.
+Developing gross motor skills is also an important step towards developing fine motor skills.

-Gross motor skill development: 1–1.5 years old
+Gross motor development: 1 year to 1½ years

 At this age:

 Remember that not all children develop the same skills at the same speed.
 The material on this website is for general information purposes only.
+In addition, the milestone ages given may vary from source to source.
 If you’re concerned about your child’s development, speak with a doctor.

-Over the next few months, your toddler will begin to do the following:
+Over the next few weeks, your toddler will begin to do the following:

-• Walk backwards (around 18 months).
+• Walk sideways and backwards (around 18 months)

-How can you help your toddler progress?
+How can you help your child progress?

 Comfort